Our approach

 Potential benefits

-Our approach focuses on the following distinctive characteristics that can generate attractive, resilient total returns over the long term:
+Our approach focuses on the following distinctive characteristics that aim to generate attractive, resilient total returns over the long term:

 Predictability